Iván DeJesús Jr.: Milwaukee Brewers

 On December 12, 2016, DeJesús signed a minor league contract with the Milwaukee Brewers.
 DeJesús hit .345 with 7 home runs and 65 RBI for the Colorado Springs Sky Sox.
-He elected free agency on November 6, 2017.
+He elected free agency following the season on November 6, 2017.

-Third stint with Boston
+Boston Red Sox (third stint)

 On January 2, 2018, DeJesús signed a minor league deal with the Boston Red Sox that included an invitation to Spring training.
-Despite an impressive spring training, he was assigned to the AAA Pawtucket Red Sox where he began the 2018 season.
-He elected free agency on November 3, 2018.
+Despite an impressive spring training, he was assigned to the Triple–A Pawtucket Red Sox where he began the 2018 season.
+In 97 games for Pawtucket, he batted .261/.331/.341 with four home runs and 31 RBI.
+DeJesús elected free agency following the season on November 2.

 Long Island Ducks

 On March 14, 2019, DeJesús signed with the Long Island Ducks of the independent Atlantic League of Professional Baseball.

 Chicago White Sox

 On May 7, 2019, DeJesús's contract was purchased by the Chicago White Sox, and he was assigned to the Triple-A Charlotte Knights.
-He was released on July 8, 2019 after batting .238, slugging .347 and posting a .317 on base percentage in 22 games.
+He was released on July 8, 2019, after batting .238, slugging .347 and posting a .317 on base percentage in 22 games.